 “OK!
 Less go see if we can fine you some inheresting creechures.”

 He snorkeled a little ways and then stopped to show us a WWII shell that was in the shallow water.
 It was cool.
 Big bullet.
 Then Nick swam out into deeper water.

 I was trying to follow as best I could, splitting time between looking down and looking along the surface so I didn’t lose the group.
 Below us was nothing.
 All I could see was rocks about 15 feet down.
 There definitely weren’t any octopi.
-I started to doubt the 90% number.
+I started to doubt the 90% success rate.
 Nick swam for a little longer and then stopped.
 We all popped up.

 “OK!
 Down there is octopus.”

 He explained that the octopuses climb into little holes in the rocks and then use smaller rocks to close the opening of the holes.
-It’s these small octopus doors that he looks for.
+It’s these octopus doors that he looks for.